sys-uos/WetLinks/README.md

 # WetLinks: a Large-Scale Longitudinal Starlink Dataset with Contiguous Weather Data
-This dataset corresponds to the paper "WetLinks: a Large-Scale Longitudinal Starlink Dataset with Contiguous Weather Data" ([https://arxiv.org/abs/2402.16448](https://arxiv.org/abs/2402.16448 "https://arxiv.org/abs/2402.16448"))
+This dataset corresponds to the paper "WetLinks: a Large-Scale Longitudinal Starlink Dataset with Contiguous Weather Data" ([https://arxiv.org/abs/2402.16448](https://arxiv.org/abs/2402.16448 "https://arxiv.org/abs/2402.16448"), accepted for publication in Proc. of the 8th Network Traffic Measurement and Analysis Conf.
+(TMA))

 Please take a look into the paper for detailed info about the measurement setup, software used, as well as analysis results.